ramhee98/MoodleUpdater/README.md

 - **Automation**:
   - Multithreaded execution for combined tasks.
   - Prompts to confirm actions with optional default responses.
-  - Automatically restart Apache after updates (if chosen).
+  - Automatically restart Apache or Nginx after updates.

 - **User-Friendly**:
   - Guided prompts for paths, database credentials, and other configurations.